leond32/Registration/README.md

 ### Model Architecture

-We utilize a U-Net-based neural network for predicting the deformable fields.
-U-Net is particularly well-suited for this task due to its encoder-decoder structure, which allows for precise localization and segmentation tasks.
+We utilize a U-Net-based neural network to predict deformation fields.
+U-Nets are particularly well-suited for this task due to their encoder-decoder structure, which allows for precise localization and segmentation tasks.

 ![](./others/model.png)

 ### Ground Truth

-The ground truth deformable fields are generated using Perlin noise.
+The ground truth deformation fields are generated using Perlin noise.
 This method introduces realistic variations and deformations that help in training a robust model capable of handling real-world data.

 ### Experiments and Validation